 Praise and Worship

 One of the main parts of the vision of Lehigh Valley Worship Center (LVWC) is praise and worship.
 Specifically, prophetic praise and worship patterned after the Tabernacle of David.
 In Acts 15, James encourages the New Testament Church to look at the Tabernacle of David as an example of the type of worshipers God desires.
-Here at LVWC, we seek to worship the Lord in Spirit and in Truth and want to encounter His Glorious Presence every time we come together as a church family.
-Through music, song, and the arts, our goal is for everyone to experience God’s Presence and have a life-changing encounter with Him!
+Here at LVWC, we seek to worship the Lord in Spirit and Truth and want to encounter His Glorious Presence every time we come together as a church family.
+Through music, song, and the arts, we desire everyone to experience God’s Presence and have a life-changing encounter with Him!

 We are Changed and Transformed By His Word and in His Presence.

-Transformation occurs as we spend time in the Lord’s Presence and as we hear and apply His Word.
-Destinies are realized, hearts are changed, and people are set free from sin and addiction.
-Our desire is for everyone to be changed and transformed from glory to glory to be more and more like the Lord Jesus Christ!
+Transformation occurs as we spend time in the Lord’s Presence and hear and apply His Word.
+Destinies are realized, hearts are changed, chains break, and people are freed from the grip of sin and addiction.
+We earnestly pray that everyone at the Worship Center has a life-changing encounter with Jesus Christ and is transformed from glory to glory to be more and more like Him!

 In the Bible, we look to the example of King David, the worshipping warrior, to understand the true heart of worship.
 God refers to David as a man after His own heart.
 David worshipped God with all his might and learned to linger in His Presence, no matter what he was going through.
-This time spent with God gave him the strength to overcome, the confidence to press forward, and the tenacity to pursue until he received all God promised him.
+This time spent with God gave him the strength to overcome, the confidence to press forward, and the tenacity to pursue, fulfilling God’s divine destiny for his life.

-Using David’s example, we are taught how we should live our lives: overcoming in this world, strengthened by the Presence of God.
+Using David’s example, we are taught how to live our lives: overcoming in this world, strengthened by the Presence of God.

 We invite you to come and worship with us.